 Rating 8.9, Standard double room starts from $36

 Uptown Eco Hotel in Kuala Terengganu features a shared lounge.
 All guest rooms in the hotel are equipped with a kettle.
 The units at Uptown Eco Hotel have air conditioning.

 Rating 7.2, Standard double room starts from $25

 J Suites Hotel offers accommodations with air-conditioned rooms are fitted with a flat-screen TV, coffee/tea making facilities and a clothes rack.
 Free WiFi is available.

 Suite 18 Boutique Hotel

 Suite 18 Boutique Hotel offers room comes air-conditioned and has fresh linen upon check-in.
 Bathrooms have shower facilities.
-With Free Wi-Fi been available.
+Free Wi-Fi is available.